jorsanpe/cpmbits/documentation/4_command_line.md

 </code></pre>

 ### `publish`
-Publish a CPM project as a plugin in CPM Hub.
-The publish command packs the project descriptor and its packages into a `zip` file and then uploads it to the CPM Hub plugin repository.
-The project descriptor file name is changed in the process from `project.yaml` to `plugin.yaml`.
+Publish a CPM project as a bit in CPM Hub.
+The publish command packs the project descriptor and its packages into a `zip` file and then uploads it to the CPM Hub bit repository.
+The project descriptor file name is changed in the process from `project.yaml` to `bit.yaml`.

 **SYNOPSIS**
-<pre><code class="language-bash">cpm publish
+<pre><code class="language-bash">cpm publish -s &lt;repository_url&gt;
 </code></pre>

 ### `install`
-Install the latest version of the plugin with the given name.
-The install command downloads the plugin from CPM Hub and unpacks it into the `plugins` directory.
-It then modifies the `project.yaml` file to include the plugin and the downloaded version.
+If no argument is specified, `cpm` will install all the bits declared in the project descriptor, upgrading/downgrading the bits as required.
+Installed bits will be installed into the `bits` directory.
+When an argument is specified, `cpm` will install the latest version of the specified bit.

 **SYNOPSIS**
-<pre><code class="language-bash">cpm install <plugin_name>
+<pre><code class="language-bash">cpm install [&lt;bit_name&gt;]
 </code></pre>

 ### `update`